 South Kingstown Little League: CHOOSING A WOOD BAT

-All players in the MAJORS BASEBALL Division of South Kingstown Little League will be required to use wood bats in 2018 for all regular in-house season practices and games.
+All players in the MAJORS BASEBALL Division of South Kingstown Little League will be required to use wood bats for all regular in-house season practices and games.
 During tournament and district all-star play, teams will be permitted to use alloy/composite bats bearing the new Little League USABat License.

 The wood bats approved for use in the Major League Division must be solid, one-piece wood bats (typically ash, maple or birch) that adhere to Little League’s regulations.
 These bats will be allowed for play with or without the USABat licensing mark.